Immigrate to British Columbia – British Columbia Provincial Nominee Program

 • The candidate should be living in the province of British Columbia

-• The candidate should have been employed in a permanent job for at least 9 months before registering a PNP application
+• The candidate should have been employed in a permanent job for at least 9 months before registering a PNP application.

 • Should have a sustaining full-time work during the application process

-• The candidate should provide a letter of employment signed both by the employer and the applicant detailing working hours, salary, and additional benefits
+• The candidate should provide a letter of employment signed by both the employer and the applicant detailing working hours, salary, and additional benefits

 • Should have proof of at least 12 years of schooling